1956: Elvis Presley’s self-titled debut album became the first rock and roll album to reach the top of the Billboard chart, starting ten weeks at #1.

 1972: The Bickershaw Festival began in Wigan, Lancashire, England, featuring performances by the Grateful Dead, Dr. John, Donovan, The Kinks, Captain Beefhart, Hawkwind, America, Country Joe MacDonald, Wishbone Ash, New Riders of the Purple Sage, the Incredible String Band, Brinsley Schwarz, Maynard Ferguson, and the Flamin Groovies.
 Additional non-musical acts included Cheech and Chong, high divers, and clowns.
 Rain throughout most of the three-day festival and inadequate security led the concert site to be awash with mud and there was little semblance of organization, with locals wandering freely to see the show.
 Despite being a financially unsuccessful venture for its organizers, among the audience members were future Clash co-founder Joe Strummer, who reportedly said it was his favorite concert, and Elvis Costello who, after witnessing a five-hour set by the Grateful Dead, convinced himself that he should start a band.

-1973: Paul Simon’s third solo studio album There Goes Rhymin’ Simon was released.
+1973: Paul Simon released his third solo studio album, There Goes Rhymin’ Simon.

 1973: Elvis Presley went to the top of the Billboard pop album chart with Aloha from Hawaii Via Satellite.
 Presley’s first chart-topping album in the US since the soundtrack to Roustabout in 1965, the album contains all the live performances from the television special of Presley’s concert of the same name, which was broadcast live via satellite across the globe in January.
 It was Presley’s second double album, his last #1 LP during his lifetime, and the first album to reach the top of the Billboard chart released in quadraphonic sound.